 - You have asthma.
 Beta-blockers may make your condition worse.

-- You have hay fever symptoms, chronic bronchitis, or emphysema.
+- You have hay fever symptoms, chronic bronchitis, emphysema, or COPD.

 - You have diabetes or hypoglycemia.
 Beta-blockers may hide the symptoms of low blood sugar.